Duchess-D-Omadeli/PortfolioProjects/Death Rate and Causal Factors Project/README.md

-# WELCOME TO MY DEATH RATE AND CAUUSAL FACTORS POWER BI PROJECT
+# WELCOME TO MY DEATH RATE AND CAUSAL FACTORS POWER BI PROJECT
+In this project we look at total number of recorede deaths in relation to